kaimitai/superplexed/readme.md

 <hr>
 It is highly recommended to have a look at the documentation for efficient usage tips.
 <hr>

+### 2022-12-14: Changes since v0.2

+* Support loading bmp files as tilemaps; When the Pixel Art button is clicked, art.bmp will be loaded as a tilemap section at the cursor position.
+The mapping from color to Supaplex game tile is defined in the configuration xml

 ### 2022-11-18: Changes since v0.11